dfinity/pocketic-py/README.md

-# PocketIC Python: A Canister Testing Library for PocketIC
+# PocketIC Python: A Canister Testing Library

 PocketIC is a local canister testing solution for the [Internet Computer](https://internetcomputer.org/).
 This testing library works together with the **PocketIC server**, allowing you to interact with your local IC instances and the canisters thereon.